yudhisteer/Face-Recognition-with-Masks/README.md

 1. In a subfolder in the main directory, we select one image one by one as the **target image** and the other images become the **reference images**.
 2. We calculate the average distances between the target image and the reference image.
-3. We see that the average distance, when a correct image is selected as the target image, is not much as compared when the mislabelled image is selected as the target image.
-Also we might have more than one mislabelled image in a folder.
+3. We see that the average distance, when a correct image is selected as the target image, is not much as compared to when the mislabelled image is selected as the target image.
+Also, we might have more than one mislabelled image in a folder.
 That is the reason why we make each image the target image and calculate the average distance.
 **Note:** The distance between a target image and itself is zero.
 5. We compare the average distances to a threshold.
 6. We remove the target image(mislabelled image) when its average distance exceeds the threshold.

 ![image](https://user-images.githubusercontent.com/59663734/142935906-405ce329-48d7-43ab-8230-341271216ccc.png)

-We use the pretrained weights of Inception Resnet V1 trained on VGGFace dataset and has an accuracy of 0.9965 on LFW dataset.
-We start by restoring the ```.pb``` file and create a fucntion ```img_removal_by_embed``` to do the following processes:
+We use the pre-trained weights of Inception Resnet V1 trained on the VGGFace dataset and have an accuracy of 0.9965 on the LFW dataset.
+We start by restoring the ```.pb``` file and creating a function ```img_removal_by_embed``` to do the following processes:

 **1. Collect all folders:**